-A month ago I had warned him that it would come to this or worse.
-Two weeks ago she had lain in his arms as a supple body of delicate warmth; often he had latched to her like a newborn to its mother, as perverse as that must sound.
+A month ago, I had warned him that it would come to this or worse.
+Two weeks ago, she had lain in his arms as a supple body of delicate warmth; often, he had latched to her like a newborn to its mother, as warped as that must sound.
 So, I wasn’t surprised when he finally told me that he didn’t care what I said—that he was tired of being lonely.
 “How do you think I feel?”
 I had wanted to say, but I just kept silent.
-Now that the moment has arrived, I find that I cannot pity him.
+Now that the moment has arrived, I cannot pity him.

 “I’m sorry,” Elsa says.
-Her cheeks are streaked with real tears, and so I do pity her.
-She knows what she has done, but it’s not all her fault.
+Her cheeks are streaked with real tears, so I pity her.
+She knows what she has done, but it’s not her fault.

-We halt at a red-light just as we’re passing the Destin shopping outlets.
-I take this opportunity to float up, out of the car, and hover for a moment over the face of oblivion: it’s a parking lot, but from where I float it looks like a circuit-board with electrons in a constant, orderly state of flux.
+We halt at a red light as we pass the Destin shopping outlets.
+I take this opportunity to float up, out of the car, and hover over the face of oblivion: it’s a parking lot, but from where I float, it looks like a circuit board with electrons in a constant, orderly state of flux.
 One electron almost bumps into another, and the two sit like two shock-frozen insects for a good thirty seconds before finally starting up again.
 To the south, I hear the waves breathing.
 I think: only human beings would imprison themselves on the fringes of heaven.
-Remembering my charge—the boy Jack—I return to the ninety-eighth conduit, into the electron-capsule where Elsa is still crying and Jack is staring coldly out at nothing.
+Remembering my charge—the boy Jack—I return to the ninety-eighth conduit, into the electron capsule where Elsa is still crying, and Jack is staring coldly out at nothing.
 I get there just as the light turns green.